meaningfy-ws/lam-workflow/README.md

   * `/docs/references` - a database of literature references used in the enterprise architecture document and technical user manual
   * `/docs/tech-manual` - the technical user manual for installing and running the services
 * `/docker` - the docker files representing specification and configurations for running the services on a target server
+* `/lam4doc` - source code for the LAM Generation Service
+* `/validator` - source code for the Validator Service
 * `README.md` - this file

 # Services and their respective configurations